Henkjan1110/intro-programming-website/data/week6/3-separating-user-interface-from-program-logic.md

 ### Earlier solution as part of implementation

-We can implement the set of words by making our earlier solution, the list, into an object variable:
+We can implement the set of words by changing our earlier solution, the list, into an object variable:

 ```java
 import java.util.ArrayList;